|Degrees:||MA, MSW (Carleton University)|

 Why I chose Carleton University

-Doctoral studies is an opportunity to pursue questions that first arose for me in direct practice and clinical supervision.
+Doctoral studies are an opportunity to pursue questions that first arose for me in direct practice and clinical supervision.
 My dissertation will explore the concept of professional boundaries – the “rules” which govern relationships between social workers and service users.
 While the concept was initially used to discuss ethical concerns it is increasingly visible in practice.
 I am particularly interested in how the discourse of professional boundaries is being employed to support efforts to restructure social services in favour of greater efficiency and rationing of service.

-Other research interests include: housing and homelessness, the black market in prescription drugs, field education and clinical supervision.
+Other research interests include housing and homelessness, the black market in prescription drugs, field education and clinical supervision.